High Precision

 High Precision Inc. is an American industrial manufacturing company based in Hamden, Connecticut.
 It was founded in 1945 by Ermon F. Ayer as a flexible contract manufacturer, and is currently under third generation family ownership and management.
-The company originally built pipe organs, later branching out into aerospace components, heavy-duty industrial pneumatic tools, torque limiters, and custom CNC machining.
+The company was originally a provider of contract manufacturing services later branching out into motion and torque control, heavy-duty industrial pneumatic tools, and custom CNC machining.

-Currently, High Precision Inc. mainly serves the petroleum and chemical refining, plant maintenance, and medical component manufacturing industries.
+Currently, High Precision Inc. mainly serves the a diverse base of customers and industries manufacturing pneumatic tools, hydrostatic test equipment under the brand Widder Tools, custom torque and motion control solutions under the brand Mini-Clutch, as well CNC & injection molding services.

 The company currently occupies a 40,000 square foot manufacturing facility in Hamden, CT.